mit-ll/ComplexCascadeNN/README.md

 © 2021 Massachusetts Institute of Technology.

     Subject to FAR52.227-11 Patent Rights - Ownership by the contractor (May 2014)
+    SPDX-License-Identifier: BSD 3-Clause License

 The software/firmware is provided to you on an As-Is basis